Timmy-the-nobody/EnvMod/README.md

 # ⛅ EnvMod
-As its name suggests, EnvMod is a mod to extend the environment possibilities in Nanos World.
+As its name suggests, EnvMod is a mod to extend the environment possibilities in Nanos World!

 ![](https://github.com/Timmy-the-nobody/EnvMod/blob/main/envmod_logo.png)